csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

 - Cython
 - Cffi
 - Mpi4py
-- Optionally, iPython and Scipy
+- (optionally) iPython and Scipy

 You have two options:

-1. Install the software to your Linux machine
+1. Install the software to your own Linux machine
 2. Use a virtual machine image we have prepared that has all the required software pre-installed

-## Install software to your own Linux machine
+## Option 1: Install software to your own Linux machine

 In a Ubuntu based Linux distribution, the installation can usually be done (admin rights needed) with the following commands: